ForeverAnApple/Jouzu_Bot/README.md

 # Jouzu Gumi Discord Bot

 Multi-purpose Discord bot developed for the Jouzu Gumi Discord server.
-The bot is designed to be modular and easy to extend with new features.
+The bot is designed to be modular and easy to extend with new features and is largely based off of [TMW_Bot](https://github.com/friedrich-de/TMW_Bot).

 ## Features/Commands